How to View PDF Files in Java

 - ViewerFX – Javadoc link and Source code for a JavaFX only PDF Viewer.
 It uses the same API as Viewer but does not have as many features.

 - Add a PDF Viewer in 2 lines of code shows how to very easily add PDF support into a Swing or JavaFX application.

-- Use JPedal as your default PDF viewer in Windows – gives step by step instructions for using the JPedal Viewer as your default PDF viewer application in Windows XP or Vista.
+- Use JPedal as your default PDF viewer in Windows – gives step by step instructions for using the JPedal Viewer as your default PDF viewer application in Windows 7, Windows 8 and Windows 10.